-•Press Release Coronavirus Economic Crisis and Recovery Inequality US
+•Press Release COVID-19 Economic Crisis and Recovery Inequality United States

 Washington DC — The pandemic turned many things upside down, but not the education or employment gender gap, according to a new CEPR analysis released today.
 Young women at all age levels are less likely than young men at all age levels to be in school or working.
 Furthermore, that gap widens as women enter their late 30s and early 30s.

 CEPR researchers Shawn Fremstad, Julie Cai, and Tamara Sokolowsky used the “NEET” rate — an internationally recognized measure of an age group that is Not in Employment, Education, or Training — to find that gender differences in higher education or employment are narrowest at ages 20–24, but they widen at ages 25–29 and 30–34, mostly because “more women than men [take] on greater unpaid care obligations.”